-With little bitties, we practice on a train table, which is the perfect height and width, and allows for PlayDo action on 4 sides, simultaneously.
+With little bitties, we practice on a train table, which is the ideal height and width, and allows for play dough action on 4 sides, simultaneously.
 Older kids are more comfortable regressing in the relative privacy of a desk or normal table.

 A handy practice “filling” is a plastic checker: red (cherry / strawberry) or black (mohn, or poppyseed).
 A firm, plastic filling makes it much easier to fold and build the triangle.
 A squidgy clay filling can frustrate kids intent on multiple do-overs.
 The whole point is to have fun do-overs for a nice, long, calm stretch of time.
 Later, with our practiced skills, we can make the really-real Hamantaschen in the kitchen.
 (Practice, in this case, does not mean perfect.
 Perfect is rarely a helpful modifier, don’t you think?)

-By the way, Hamantaschen Folding Practice makes a great Station at Purim Carnival.
-I add the simple, plastic Purim cookie cutters made by Rite Lite.
-(Here’s a link to the product page at OyToys.)
+By the way, Hamantaschen Folding Practice makes a great Station at a Purim Carnival.
+I add simple Purim cookie cutters just for fun.